 - Roast the tomatoes for 8 hours, Yep, 8 to 9 hours @225

 - Once you remove the tomatoes from the oven, using a fork, remove the outside peel from the tomatoes.
 Be sure to keep the peel on while roasting or risk the tomatoes just melting away.

 Using a blender, add the roasted tomatoes along with the peeled San Marzano tomatoes to the blender.

 NOTE: We have only added a very small amount of salt to the tomatoes before roasting.
-I want you to NOT add anymore salt until the end.
-I didn’t even add salt at the end to preserve the natural flavor.
+I want you to not add anymore salt until the end.
+I didn't even add salt at the end to preserve the natural flavor.
 You will be so shocked when you taste the finished sauce.
-Does not need the salt from the quality techniques we used to create this “Peak of the season tomatoes sauce”.
-The peak of the season is the key factor bringing the flavor to the table.
-We do not need to mess with one nature’s perfect creation, well, not much this time/recipe. 👍
+Does not need the salt from the quality techniques we used to create this "Peak of the season tomatoes sauce".

 The sauce is bright and perfectly acidic & has great natural sweetness.